Alex-Dunbar/Tropical-Data/README.md

 # Tropical-Data
-MATLAB Files for Tropical Algebra and Data Project.
+MATLAB Files for Alternating Minimization for Regression with Tropical Rational Functions.
 The files are divided into two folders, Functions and Experiments.

 ## Functions